beeware/toga/docs/reference/api/resources/statusicons.rst

 If you add at least one :class:`~toga.MenuStatusIcon` instance to your app, Toga will add some standard commands to the app's status icon command set.
-These items will appear at the end of menu of the first :class:`~toga.MenuStatusIcon`'s menu.
+These items will appear at the end of the first :class:`~toga.MenuStatusIcon`'s menu.
 To remove these items, clear the app's status icon command set before adding your own commands.

 If you add a command to the app's status icon command set that *doesn't* belong to a